Webpage Ranking and SEO 101 basics

 - Unpaid Google search listings

 The third point is the one site owners have the most direct power to influence, and therefore will be our main focus in this guide.
-An unpaid Google search listing is also called an organic listing, which means that the site achieved its ranking by using SEO to get there rather than using paid search engine marketing (SEM) methods.
+An unpaid Google search listing is also called an organic listing, which means that the site achieved its webpage ranking by using SEO to get there rather than using paid search engine marketing (SEM) methods.

 This puts organic traffic and SEO right on the top of the digital marketing hierarchy.
 But how do search engines work out which websites go where on SERPs?